pavlobaron/jen_fsm/README.md

 The async parts are provided as template, so one can override methods and implement own async logic on top of whatever library or middleware.
 Probably, they will never make it into the project for that there are so many different potential transports for async that any decision I make will be the wrong one for somebody else.

 Also, timers aren't implemented yet, but will be soon.

-## Progress

-Work in progress, feedback welcome.
-This is used in a non-OSS system we're building right now, so it already has one production user.